JingMatrix/ChromeXt/README.md

 Tap five times on the Chrome version from the Chrome settings, you will see the `Developer options` menu.
 After restarting Chrome, ChromeXt offers you
-1. the `Developer tools` page menu for the UserScript manager front-end,
+1. the `Developer tools` page menu for the UserScript manager front end,
 2. the `Eruda console` page menu for other pages.

 ### AD Blocker solution